Last updated: February 24, 2024.

 It just means that the window air conditioner draws less power to run.
 It doesn’t mean that the unit is as effective, per watt, at cooling.
 More on window AC energy efficiency below.

-But for those that require a low wattage window AC, let’s take a look at some of the standout unit from the study.
+But for those that require a low wattage window AC, let’s take a look at some of the standout units from the study (updated in 2024).

 Low wattage window AC